nileshkhonde/algorithms/datastructures.md

 - If Array is accessed outside range then we get ArrayIndexOutofBound
 - Array.length would give total size of the Array.
 - but if we want to know how many elements in array that we have to keep track
+- Inserting new element at the start of array would need to move all elements on right.
+- Inserting new element at the next available slot is simple and O(1) operation
+- Inserting new element at the middle would need to shift the elements on right
+- inserting new element when array size is reached would need to copy array into new with twice size and save.